 We are omni-channel people.
-Every morning as I take the train to work, I scroll through Instagram and email.
-And, more often than not, I end up visiting an ecommerce site or a blog.
+Every morning I scroll through Instagram and email.
+And, more often than not, an ecommerce site or a blog as well.
 When this experience is seamless, I’m a fan.
-But, if the email and site are inconsistent, I get frustrated, and I’m not alone.
-According to our latest State of the Connected Customer report, 78% of customers expect consistent experiences across departments.
+But, if the email and site are inconsistent, I get frustrated – and I’m not alone.
+According to our State of the Connected Customer report, 76% of customers expect consistent experiences across departments.
 Most companies creating, delivering, and personalizing content to their customers with traditional content management systems are ill-equipped.
 Legacy CMS’s are designed for only a single touchpoint, not an ever-evolving, omni-channel customer journey.

-With Salesforce CMS, users like Andy Jones from NOW TV, a streaming service from Sky, can empower business users who create content faster than ever.
-Andy explains that “content creators go from exposure to mastery quickly.”
+With Salesforce CMS, users like Andy Jones from NOW, a streaming service from Sky in the U.K., can help business users who create content faster than ever.
+Jones explained that, “content creators go from exposure to mastery quickly.”
 There is no need to wait six months for an IT or design team to create visual and beautiful content.
 “The advantages of connecting CRM and CMS were immediately clear.
 We saw an obvious path to a better experience.”

-Salesforce CMS is a hybrid CMS, which means your teams can create content in a central location, and syndicate it to any digital touchpoint, whether it’s an experience is powered by Salesforce or another system.
+Salesforce CMS is a hybrid CMS, which means your teams can create content in a central location, and syndicate it to any digital touchpoint.
+This also means it works whether the experience is powered by Salesforce or another system.

-If you want to add content to an experience built with Salesforce, your users can choose from two of our “what-you-see-is-what-you-get” (WYSIWYG) tools: Experience Builder and Commerce Page Designer.
-They can build an experience declaratively, and drag content components right onto the website, portal, forum, or commerce storefront.
-Both of these tools are developer-friendly, too, which is perfect if your design and development teams want to build the experience with code.
+To add content to an experience built with Salesforce: Users can choose from two of our “what-you-see-is-what-you-get” (WYSIWYG) tools: Experience Builder or Commerce Page Designer.
+Both can build an experience declaratively, and drag content components right onto the website, portal, forum, or commerce storefront.
+These tools are developer-friendly, too, which is perfect if your design and development teams want to build the experience with code.

-If you want to deliver content onto a third-party site, experience, or mobile app, you can use our headless APIs to deliver content smoothly.
+To deliver content onto a third-party site, experience, or mobile app: Use our headless APIs to deliver content smoothly.

 When customers visit your digital properties, the content they see needs to be personalized and customer-centric.
 Every piece of content should address customer pains, needs, questions, and desires.
 Instead of creating content blindly, teams can kick off the content creation process informed by customer data.